Master of Agribusiness/Professional MBA Dual Degree

 - 6 hours of macroeconomics, microeconomics or agricultural economics

-- Business calculus course or pre-determined score in the quantitative portion of the GMAT
+- Minimum of business calculus equivalent or pre-determined score in the quantitative portion of the GMAT

 - TOEFL/IELTS/Pearson Test of English, less than 2 years old (non-native English speakers only)